Syngio/JailbreakArchive/README.md

 ### **Re-scripts:**

+> [!WARNING]
+> Please read the notes, as some of these files could get your account warned/terminated.

 Files that have been modified or *re-scripted* so the game is functional to certain extent.
-Please read the notes.

 | File | Year and Date | Description | Credits |
 | - | - | - | - |